sonic-net/SONiC/doc/aaa/TACACS+ Design.md

 - Authorization when:
 	- User login to SONiC host.
 	- User run any executable file or script on SONiC host.
       - The full path and parameters will be send to TACACS+ server side for authorization.
       - For recursive command/script, only the top level command have authorization.
         - No authorization for  bash builtin command and bash function, but if a bash function call any executable file or script, those executable file or script will have authorization.
+      - Commands entered through the console not have authorization by default.

 - Supported Authorization types:
     - EXEC: user session authorization support. this happen when user login.
     - Command: user run command in shell.

 - Support to set the local authorization and TACACS+ authorization.
-    - If set both local and TACACS+ authorization, TACACS+ authorization must happened before local authorization.
-    - If TACACS+ authorization passed but local authorization failed, user can't  run the command.
-This limitation because SONiC is a Linux based system, and local authorization using Linux permission control.
+    - Local authorization method is based on Linux permission control.
+      - Local authorization can't be disabled, and must be the last authorization method, for detail please check [3.3 Local authorization](#32-local-authorization)

-- Authorization for root is only specified in local.
+      - Authorization for root and admin can only specified as local.
+    - TACACS+ authorization method will send  to TACACS+ server for authorization, TACACS+ server should setup permit/deny rules.

 - Failover:
-    - If a TACACS+ server authorization fails, the next TACACS+ server authorization will be performed.
+    - If a TACACS+ server not accessable, the next TACACS+ server authorization will be performed.
 	- When all remote TACACS+ server not accessible, TACACS+ authorization will failed.
-	- When set TACACS+ as only authorization method, if all TACACS+ server not accessible, user cannot run any command on SONiC device.
+	- When set TACACS+ as the only authorization method, if all TACACS+ server not accessible, user cannot run any command on SONiC device.

 ## 1.3 Accounting
  - Accounting is the action of recording what a user is doing, and/or has done.